ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Receiving an HTTP POST request

+If the TAM does not receive the appropriate Content-Type and Accept header fields, the TAM SHOULD fail the request, returning a 406 (not acceptable) response.
+Otherwise, processing continues as follows.

 When an HTTP POST request is received with an empty body, the TEEP/HTTP Server invokes the TAM's "ProcessConnect" API.
 The TAM will then pass back a (possibly empty) message buffer.